Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Store a memory' as the primary action, and specifies when to use it: 'whenever the user shares a fact, decision, or preference worth recalling later.'
-This distinguishes it from sibling tools like hebbrix_list or hebbrix_update.
+The description clearly states the verb+resource ('Store a memory') and specifies the exact use case: 'whenever the user shares a fact, decision, or preference worth recalling later.'
+It also distinguishes this tool from file-based notes and mentions related tools like hebbrix_search and hebbrix_extraction_status, providing context beyond the name.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.